Recurrent meningitis is usually caused by bacteria, viruses, or noninfectious conditions.

 Rarely, recurrent bacterial meningitis (usually due to Streptococcus pneumoniae or Neisseria meningitidis) results from a deficiency in the complement system.
 Treatment is the same as that used in patients without complement deficits.
-Vaccination against S. pneumoniae and N. meningitidis (repeated every 3 yr) may reduce likelihood of infection.
+Vaccination against S. pneumoniae and N. meningitidis (given according to Centers for Disease Control and Prevention [CDC] recommendations for patients with complement deficits) may reduce likelihood of infection.

 Drugs Mentioned In This Article